dart-lang/site-www/src/resources/dart-3-migration.md

 ```

 This allows developers to use Dart 3 sound null safety with packages
-that have been migrated to 2.12 null safety
+that already support 2.12 null safety
 without needing a second migration, unless
 the code is affected by any other Dart 3 changes.